-Infosys Limited (Infosys or the company) along with its controlled trusts, Infosys Limited Employees' Welfare Trust and Infosys Science Foundation, majority owned and controlled subsidiary, Infosys BPO Limited (Infosys BPO) and its wholly owned and controlled subsidiaries, and wholly owned and controlled subsidiaries Infosys Technologies (Australia) Pty.
+Infosys Limited (Infosys or the company) along with its controlled trusts, Infosys Limited Employees' Welfare Trust and Infosys Science Foundation, majority owned and controlled subsidiary, Infosys BPO Limited and its wholly owned and controlled subsidiaries (Infosys BPO), and its wholly owned and controlled subsidiaries Infosys Technologies (Australia) Pty.
 Limited (Infosys Australia), Infosys Technologies (China) Co.
 Limited (Infosys China), Infosys Technologies S. DE R.L. de C.V.
-(Infosys Mexico), Infosys Technologies (Sweden) AB (Infosys Sweden), Infosys Consulting India Limited (Infosys Consulting India), Infosys Technologies (Shanghai) Ltda (Infosys Brasil), Infosys Public Services, Inc., (Infosys Public Services), Infosys Americas Inc., (Infosys Americas), Infosys Technologies (Shanghai) Company Limited (Infosys Shanghai) and Lodestone Holding AG and its controlled subsidiaries (Infosys Lodestone) is a leading global technology services company.
+(Infosys Mexico), Infosys Technologies (Sweden) AB (Infosys Sweden), Infosys Technologia do Brasil Ltda (Infosys Brasil), Infosys Public Services, Inc., (Infosys Public Services), Infosys Americas Inc., (Infosys Americas), Infosys Consulting India Limited, Infosys Technologies (Shanghai) Company Limited (Infosys Shanghai) and Lodestone Holding AG and its controlled subsidiaries (Infosys Lodestone) is a leading global technology services company.
 The Infosys group of companies (the Group) provides business consulting, technology, engineering and outsourcing services.
 In addition, the Group offers software products for the banking industry.

 The company is a public limited company incorporated and domiciled in India and has its registered office at Bangalore, Karnataka, India.
 The company has its primary listings on the Bombay Stock Exchange and National Stock Exchange in India.
 The company's American Depositary Shares representing equity shares are also listed on the New York Stock Exchange (NYSE) following the company's voluntary delisting from the NASDAQ Global Select Market on December 11, 2012.
-The company listed in NYSE Euronext London and Paris on February 20, 2013.
+The company was listed in NYSE Euronext London and NYSE Euronext Paris on February 20, 2013.

-The company's consolidated interim financial statements were authorized for issue by the company's Board of Directors on July 12, 2013.
+The Group's consolidated interim financial statements were authorized for issue by the company's Board of Directors on January 10, 2014.